wrbs/mono-public/duniverse/hardcaml/docs/state_machine_always_api.md

 As mentioned above, the
 [Always DSL](https://ocaml.org/p/hardcaml/latest/doc/Hardcaml/Always/index.html)
 is simply an `Always.t list`.
-The gives room for several creative behaviours.
+The gives room for several creative behaviors.

-## Function Abstractions
+## Function abstractions

 Since we are really just generating `Always.t` lists from OCaml code, we can simply split out some parts of the DSL into different